-Thinking about sprucing up your space to increase your home’s value?
+Thinking about renovating areas of your home soon?
 Don’t waste your time with projects that won’t yield ROI when it comes time to sell— here are the best and worst home improvement projects in terms of return on your investment.

 The best home improvement projects